PersonalClientCare/flutter_desktop_scanner/README.md

 ## Getting Started

-Because this plugin depends on some system libraries (SANE, WIA, TWAIN) you have to set up them up for linking in your flutter project.
+Because this plugin depends on some system libraries (SANE, WIA) you have to set up them up for linking in your flutter project.

 ### Linux